LuckyGamerEmir/LuckyDataStore/README.md

 local playerData = LuckyDataStore.CreateData(player_instance,key,default)

--- Function will create a table and return it if there wasn't an existing table with -- given player and key, if there is will return nil.
+-- This function will create a table and return it with given player and key -- and must be used only once with the same key, otherwise there will be 2 tables -- with given key and that can cause data loss and problems on saving.

+-- To retrieve the data you created with this function, use FindData().

 --[[
     Data = {}, -- If there was a save returns that, if not returns default table.
     Player = player_instance,